-Both the North City Water Reclamation Plant and the South Bay Water Reclamation Plant produce high-quality recycled water.
+Both the North City and South Bay water reclamation plants produce high-quality recycled water.
 A series of treatment and purifying steps, employing the latest technologies, ensures the end product meets or exceeds all state and federal guidelines.

 Horticultural and Industrial Users Recycled Water Quality Report

 Following is a description of the components present in recycled water.

 - Total Dissolved Solids (TDS): Are any substances that exist as a solid when dry, dissolves completely in water and cannot be easily filtered.
 For example: ordinary table salt would make up part of the TDS value if it were dissolved in water.
 Water that has a TDS of under 1000 (parts per million) is considered to be appropriate for agricultural use, and can be used for many industrial purposes.

 - Chloride, Sodium, Calcium, and Magnesium, are all found in your water.
 They are present in different types of salts and make up a portion of the TDS total count.